About Concern Worldwide

 · Maintain and update grants financial records and systems.

-· Perform additional duties as assigned by senior management, including general accounting support.
+· Perform additional duties as assigned by Manager, Grants and Compliance, including general accounting support.

 · Bachelor’s degree in accounting, finance, business or related field that requires coursework in generally accepted accounting principles (GAAP)